Todd M. Milford

 Christine D. Tippett

-Christine D. Tippett is an associate professor of science education in the Faculty of Education at the University of Ottawa in Ontario.
-She was an engineer before she obtained her teaching degree, which influences her ways of thinking about science education.
+Christine D. Tippett is an associate professor of science education in the Faculty of Education at the University of Ottawa.
+She was an engineer before she obtained her teaching degree, which influences her ways of thinking about science and STEM education.
 She has taught K–8 students as well as teacher candidates and graduate students.
 Her research interests include visual representations, science education for all students, and professional development for science educators (preservice, inservice, and informal).
-Her current projects focus on preservice science teachers’ images of engineers, assessment of representational competence, and early childhood STEM education.
+Her current focus is early childhood STEM education.
 She is past president of the Science Education Research Group (SERG, a special interest group of the Canadian Society for the Study of Education) and is actively involved in the Association for Science Teacher Education (ASTE).
 Dr. Tippett has co-authored a number of articles on early childhood STEM with Dr. Milford.

-Johanna Frejd is a lecturer in preschool teacher training programs with a particular focus on science and technology education, and has also taught K-5.
-Her recent doctoral thesis explored six-year-old children’s meaning-making processes about evolution in collaborative interactions.
-Overall, her research focuses on how to stimulate young children’s meaning making in science through, for example, picture books, materials, and playful activities.
+Johanna Frejd is a lecturer in preschool teacher training programs with a particular focus on science and technology education.
+She is interested in context, materials, and interaction in relation to meaning making in science.
+Her doctoral thesis explored 6-year-old children’s meaning-making processes about evolution in collaborative interactions.
+Now, Johanna studies how preschool teachers engage in play responsive teaching and how fiction and comics can be used to teach evolutionary concepts in Grades 4-6.

 Ya-Ling Chen is a full professor in the Department of Early Childhood Education at National Pingtung University.
 She obtained a PhD in Curriculum and Instruction at the University of Madison-Wisconsin.
 Her research interests include early childhood science curriculum and instruction; early childhood bilingual education; and school, family, and community partnerships.

 Senior Lecturer (Assistant Professor) at the Faculty of Education, Bar Ilan University (Israel)